Choosing EExBA FAQs

 The assessment criteria is clear and requires a 'Yes/No' answer.
 Through the mandatory training and by using the exemplification materials, practitioners will be clear on what constitutes a 'Yes/No' answer.
 As required by the DfE, all of the accredited providers must monitor the assessments.
 Early Excellence will undertake 'light touch' national moderation to monitor the accuracy and consistency the EExBA criteria.

-Special Schools must select and use one of the DfE approved baselines.
-Special Schools who choose to use EExBA will attend EExBA training and make assessments using the EExBA statements.
+Special Schools who choose to use EExBA can view the EExBA training videos and make assessments using the EExBA statements.
 Many children with special needs will score 0.
-To support Special Schools using EExBA, we are developing additional materials which we will pilot in the autumn term to be available early 2016.